open/close all folders

 - One illustrated Science Fiction story in Heavy Metal has Earth astronauts venture from their space station into an alien environment seeking vital resources.
 Always they come away empty-handed, many times with colleagues having limbs sheared off by nearly-invisible, lightning fast creatures.
 The last two intact astronauts make a foray, only to end up cut into sections like beef cattle after this kind of attack.

-- Celica as her "Unlimited" self gains a Limit Break where her Robot Buddy Minerva transforms into a plane and knocks the enemy to the air, then flies up and rams them from all sides.
+- Celica's Unlimited Form gains a Distortion Drive where her Robot Buddy Minerva transforms into a plane and knocks the enemy to the air, then flies up and rams them from all sides.

 - The King of Fighters

-- KOF XIV: Choi's Climax DM is him launching the foe up with a Foe-Tossing Charge, then he does multiple flying claw attacks through the opponent before falling down.
+- KOF XIV: Choi's Climax is him launching the foe up with a Foe-Tossing Charge, then performing multiple flying claw attacks through the opponent before falling down.

 - Samurai Shodown

 - Iaijutsu Practitioner Ukyo Tachibana has a hyper move since IV in which he moves at lightning speed to the enemy between him and passing front and behind him as a shadow to get after the opponent and then he sheathes his sword.
 Next to that, the character get sliced by various slashes and goes to the ground.